-It has been three years since we first learned of the tragedies that took place at Penn State involving Jerry Sandusky.
+It has been five years since we first learned of the tragedies that took place at Penn State involving Jerry Sandusky.
 As a mother of three boys, the horrors of that case stay fresh in my mind, as I’m sure they do many of yours.
-Over the course of time we have gone through a range of emotions – disgust, grief, anger.
-We want questions answered.
+Over the course of time, we have gone through a range of emotions – disgust, grief, anger.
+We need questions answered.
 Why was this allowed to happen?
-As employers we ask questions of ourselves.
 How can we prevent something like this?
 Jerry Sandusky didn’t show up looking like a monster.
-He was educated, articulate, and well dressed.
-How can we recognize what lies beneath the façade?
-How can we protect ourselves against future Jerry Sanduskys?
+He was educated, articulate, and well-dressed.
+How can we recognize what lies beneath his exterior?
+How can we protect ourselves against any future Jerry Sanduskys?

-- Have a plan – A well thought out employment screening policy must be our first line of defense.
-Such a plan should identify which applicants will receive a background check, the screening criteria that is relevant for each job position, and how the information obtained will be used.
+- Have a plan – A well-thought-out employment screening policy must be our first line of defense.
+Such a plan should identify which applicants will receive a background check, the screening criteria that are relevant to each job position, and how the information obtained will be used.
 The plan should be compliant with state and federal laws as well as EEOC and FTC guidelines.
 Having a written policy in place helps provide consistency in the workplace and can be a helpful defense against a discrimination claim.

 - Practice due diligence – Background checks should reflect the position the candidate is applying for.
-According to the United States Department of Labor it is estimated that about one in three adults now has a criminal history record but these often consist of an arrests that do not lead to conviction, convictions for which the person was not sentenced to a jail term, or convictions for non-violent crimes.
+According to the United States Department of Labor, it is estimated that about one in three adults now has a criminal history record.
+These often consist of arrests that do not lead to convictions.
+Convictions, in which, the person was not sentenced to a jail term or convictions for non-violent crimes.
 The new EEOC guidelines frown on corporations that use criminal records as a blanket excuse not to hire someone.
 People do make mistakes in their life, and many of these individuals deserve a second chance.
 However, there are occasions when a criminal record does directly preclude an applicant from a job.
 Many employers serve a vulnerable population that they are entrusted to protect.
 We don’t want drunk drivers behind the wheel, we don’t want thieves to have access to our money and we certainly do not want sex offenders near our kids.
 As evidenced by the Jerry Sandusky case, a comprehensive background check should extend to our volunteers as well as our paid employees.

 - Reassess – There is no crystal ball when it comes to employees.
 Your employee can pass a background check with flying colors and go out that night and commit a felony.
 Reevaluating employees at regular intervals adds another layer of security to your organization and helps to protect your employees and customers from the harmful, intentional acts of an unfit employee.

-The Jerry Sandusky case has been a hard lesson learned.
-We can make a choice to be passive and hope for the best, or to be proactive in defending ourselves against terrible risks.
-Certainly there are no guarantees in life and no background check can protect us against every danger.
+The Jerry Sandusky case has been a hard lesson to learn.
+We can make a choice to be passive and hope for the best or to be proactive in defending ourselves against terrible risks.
+Certainly, there are no guarantees in life and no background check can protect us from every danger.
 However, at the end of the day, it is possible to be the employer who can honestly say we took every measure to protect our employees, our reputation and the clients we serve.